 Kiran joined the group in 2010 as a BBSRC funded post-doctoral researcher having previously completed his PhD studies at the University of Nottingham with Prof. Panos Soultanas.
-Kiran is now Senior Scientist at Immunocore in Oxfordshire.
+Kiran is now Senior Scientist at Evotec in Oxfordshire.

 Laura is from the Wirral and did a BSc in Biochemistry at the University of York.
 She came to Birmingham to join Steve Busby’s lab for her PhD before moving across the IMI to the Grainger lab for a Wellcome Trust funded post-doc position.
 Laura joined Lab Support UK in 2015.

 Jainaba is from Birmingham and completed her BSc and MSc at the University of Wolverhampton.
 She moved to The Gambia to work at the MRC Gambia site before joining the Grainger Lab on a 3-year PhD programme.
 She has interests in the molecular mechanisms of virulence and pathogenesis of enteropathogens and was funded by the Islamic Development Bank’s Merit Scheme.
 After graduating, Jai worked as a research molecular biologist at Biofidelity Ltd.